Retrieving cosmological information from small-scale CMB foregrounds II. The kinetic Sunyaev Zel'dovich effect: Data

 \subsection{SPT high-$\ell$ data}

-We consider the small-scale measurements of the CMB temperature power spectrum presented by the South Pole Telescope collaboration in \citet{Reichardt2020} and available online\footnote{Bandpowers and likelihood codes compatible with \texttt{CosmoMC} can be downloaded at \url{https://pole.uchicago.edu/public/data/reichardt20/}.}.
-The data is made of bandpowers at 95, 150 and 220~GHz measured over the angular multipole range $2~000 < \ell < 13~500$.
+We consider the small-scale measurements of the CMB temperature power spectrum presented by the South Pole telescope collaboration in \citet{Reichardt2020} and available online\footnote{Bandpowers and likelihood codes compatible with \texttt{CosmoMC} can be downloaded at \url{https://pole.uchicago.edu/public/data/reichardt20/}.}.
+The data are made of bandpowers at 95, 150 and 220\,GHz measured over the angular multipole range $2~000 < \ell < 13~500$.
 The likelihood makes use of auto- and cross-spectra and marginalises over calibration and beam parameters.
-The total measured temperature power spectrum is considered to be the sum of the primary signal, as well as the following foregrounds: \begin{itemize}[nolistsep] \item Thermal and kinetic Sunyaev-Zel'dovich effects, \item Thermal dust emission coming from the faint dusty star forming galaxies that cannot be masked out and forming the Cosmic Infrared Background \citep[CIB,][]{LagachePuget_2005,CaseyNarayanan_2014}.
-Two components are considered, corresponding to spatially clustered and Poisson-distributed galaxies \citep{VieroWang_2013}.
-The latter follows $\mathcal{D}_\ell \propto \ell^2$, \item Poisson-distributed radio galaxies, whose power goes as $\ell^2$, and \item The galactic cirrus power. \end{itemize} These foregrounds, in the initial analysis, are all modelled with templates, whose amplitude at $\ell=3000$ is adjusted to fit the data.
+The total measured temperature power spectrum is considered to be the sum of the primary signal, as well as the following foregrounds: the thermal and kinetic Sunyaev-Zel'dovich effects, Poisson-distributed radio galaxies, whose power goes as $\ell^2$, and the galactic cirrus power.
+The contribution from thermal dust emission coming from the faint dusty star forming galaxies that cannot be masked out, and forming the CIB \citep{LagachePuget_2005,CaseyNarayanan_2014}, is also considered.
+The power is divided between spatially clustered and Poisson-distributed galaxies \citep{VieroWang_2013}, with the latter following $\mathcal{D}_\ell \propto \ell^2$.
+These foregrounds, in the initial analysis, are all modelled with templates, whose amplitude at $\ell=3000$ is adjusted to fit the data.
 To this list is added the (negative) cross-spectrum of the CIB and the tSZ signal \citep{AddisonDunkley_2012} and derived as a combination of the \citet{ShangHaiman_2012} model and the tSZ $C_\ell$'s.
 The absolute value of the amplitude at $\ell=3000$ of the cross-spectrum, labelled $\xi$, is sampled.
 This results in a list of eight nuisance parameters (Fig.~\ref{fig:app_nuisance_reichardt_comparison}).